grotovu/L4D2-Survivor-Bot-AI-Improver-SIOnlyPrimary/README.md

 This is a fork.
-This plugin has been helpful to me for years back in SourceMod days.
+The original plugin has been helpful to me for years back in SourceMod days.
 I added some features, well, mostly vibe-coded.
 My brain is rusty.

-Most of the descriptions are unchanged for now.
+In summary, the primary features added are:
+- Survivor specific cvars for melee use, who can pick up melee and who can't.
+(Mine has Nick and Bill set to  0, so they'll stick to pistols and magnum)
+- Primary weapons use only when SI are present.
+You can enable or disable the feature.
+Unit distance can be configured for both visible and non-visible SI for the snipers, shotguns, rifles and the rest.
+Useful for saving ammo, and doubly effective if your bot uses melee and magnum.
+- Shotgun bot kiting the tank at close range, can be configured in the cvars.
+You can enable or disable the feature, and how close and far the tank is before the bot with a shotgun starts retreating and chasing.
+(Mine is 200 units retreat, 250 units pursue)

 ---